 Hungry?
-Try Maine lobster roll, burritos or BBQ from a street truck or a slice of pizza from Evel Pie (owned by Evel Knieval’s son).
+Try Maine lobster rolls, burritos or BBQ from a street truck or a slice of pizza from Evel Pie (owned by Evel Knieval’s son).
 For the best steak visit Triple George Grill.
-As well as the food, I loved the wood panelled booths here.
-Or how about Oscar’s Steakhouse at The Plaza for the best view of Fremont.
+As well as the food, I loved the wood-panelled booths here.
+Or how about Oscar’s Steakhouse at The Plaza for the best view of Fremont?
 Buffets are good value – Main Street Station’s dinner buffet is just $14.99 and it’s fantastic.

 Visit the men’s restroom here to see a huge slab of the Berlin Wall.
 Women can ask to be escorted in by security to see it too.
 For something truly unique (and calorific), visit the Heart Attack Grill for a quadruple bypass burger and flat liner fries (cooked in lard) but be warned – you’ll be spanked if you don’t clear your plate!

-TOP TIP: Register for a players card in hotels for discounts at restaurants
+TOP TIP: Register for a player card in hotels for discounts at restaurants